andyljones/megastep/docs/faq.rst

 naturally vectorized in a way that the Gym envs aren't.

-The second, more debatable way is that the Gym returns observations, rewards and resets as a tuple, and takes actions. megastep meanwhile :ref:`passes dicts of these things in both directions <decisions-worlds>`.
+The second, more debatable way is that the Gym returns observations, rewards and resets as a tuple, and takes actions. megastep meanwhile :ref:`passes dicts of these things in both directions <decision-world>`.
 The advantage of this is
 opacity: if you want to pass some extra information between env and agent - the most common kind being when a reset occurs so that the agent can clear its memory - it's just an extra key in the dict.
 The experience collection loop that mediates between env and agent doesn't need to know anything about it.